BFRDP Projects

 One in four South Carolina producers are considered new and beginning farmers with fewer than 10 years experience.
 These emerging farmers need targeted training and technical assistance to make sure they have the skills necessary to sustain and grow their new farm businesses.
 To address this need, The Clemson University Cooperative Extension South Carolina New and Beginning Farmer Program (SCNBFP) will provide education and technical assistance for a projected 1,950 South Carolina new and beginning farmers, with a particular focus on those interested in sustainable production methods, specialty crop, and value-added operations at novice, intermediate, and advanced levels.

-• Graduated 40 new farmers in the SC New and Beginning Farmer Program (SCNBFP) Class of 2022 Cohort Program.
+• Completed the delivery of the SC New and Beginning Farmer Program (SCNBFP) Class of 2023 Cohort Program.

-• Delivered advanced programming consisting of ten (10) full day workshops held between September and November 2022.
-Workshop topics included: Enterprise Budgets; Farm-Focused Grants; Agritourism; Land Acquisition, Transfer, and Stewardship; Organic Production and Certification; Business Planning; Tax Management; Farm Financial Planning; Social-Media; and Operations Planning.
-These workshops were open to the Class of 2022 cohort, program alumni, and the general public.
+• Delivered advanced programming consisting of ten (10) full day workshops held between September and November 2023.
+Workshop topics included: Enterprise Budgets; Farm-focused Grants; Agritourism; Land Acquisition, Transfer, and Stewardship; Organic Production and Certification; Business Planning; Tax Management; Farm Financial Planning; Social Media; and Operations Planning.
+These workshops were open to the Class of 2023 cohort, program alumni, and the general public.

-• Awarded ten (10) mini-grants to farm-related education organizations to fund ten (10) advanced workshops covering the following topics: Website Development and Analytics; Scaling Up to Wholesale Markets; Labor Issues and Personnel; Advanced IPM; Advanced Soil Health; GAP/FSMA; Creative Conservation; Farm Water Management; and Best Practice in Livestock-Forage Systems.
-These workshops will take place during reporting year 3.
+• Completed the delivery of ten (10) mini-grant funded advanced workshops in partnership with awarded organizations covering the following topics: Website Development and Analytics; Scaling Up to Wholesale Markets; Labor Issues and Personnel; Advanced IPM; Advanced Soil Health; GAP/FSMA; Creative Conservation; Farm Water Management; and Best Practice in Livestock-Forage Systems.

-• Recruited a diverse set of applicants from throughout the state of South Carolina for the South Carolina New and Beginning Farmer Class of 2023 Cohort (Female: 65%, African American: 11%, Hispanic/Latino: 4%, Veteran: 9%).
+• Recruited a diverse set of applicants from throughout the state of South Carolina for the South Carolina New and Beginning Farmer Class of 2024 Cohort (Female: 64%, African American: 31%, and Veteran: 16%).

-• Accepted 55 individuals to participate in the South Carolina New and Beginning Farmer Class of 2023 cohort, exceeding our target number of 40.
+• Accepted 55 individuals to participate in the South Carolina New and Beginning Farmer Class of 2024 Cohort Program, exceeding our target number of 40.
+These new farmers represented a diverse cross-section of backgrounds, race, gender, and geography.

-• Planned, delivered, and evaluated eight (8) in-person, full-day core educational workshops for the Class of 2023 cohort, including securing 42 different workshop speakers, representing 20 different organizations.
-These workshops included 56 hours of in-person instruction time.
+• Planned, delivered, and evaluated seven (7) in-person, full-day core educational workshops for the Class of 2024 cohort, including securing 42 different workshop speakers, representing 20 different organizations.
+These workshops included 49 hours of in-person instruction time.

 Results